ohm314/pmu-tools/web_ocperf/README.md

 To change a value in config, uncoment the value and change it.
 Default are always available in the `defconfig.py` file.

+To remove all stored sessions delete the `logs/` directory and the database file.
+They will be regenerated next time web\_ocperf is started.

 ## Technical details